adamws/kicad-kbplacer/README.md

   ![plugin-gui](resources/plugin-gui.png)

-It is also possible to run this plugin from command line.
+It is possible to run this plugin from command line.
+Everything which can be done via GUI can be also achieved using command line.
 Execute following command (in the directory where plugin is installed) to get more details:

 ```
-python -m com_github_adamws_kicad-kbplacer cli --help
+python -m com_github_adamws_kicad-kbplacer --help
 ```

 > [!IMPORTANT]